cnbtwriteups/kksctf-open-2019/Every day i'm shuffling.md

 Looks like the program is shuffling the characters of the text file around according to the shuffle function.
 We notice that the random module is used to seed `shuffle(file_name)`.
 Seeding will make the pseudorandom numbers the same every time the program is run given the same seed.
 Since
 `file_name = 'message_from_above'`, we can conclude that the original name of the text file is that.
-Brute forcing the seed, we get that it is 3.
+Since the length of the filename is not that long, we can brute force the seed, getting that it is 3.

 Notice the Shuffle what the shuffle function is doing:
 ```